Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 What could change?

 It could also change the ‘starting rate for savings’ which allows those with other income below £17,570 to earn extra amounts of interest without tax.
-As much as £5,000 of tax-free interest each year is available for those with other income below £12,570.
+As much as £5,000 of tax-free interest each year is available for those in this position.

 Previous suggested changes to the system include applying a limit to the amount that can be held in ISAs.
 For example, the Resolution Foundation, a think tank, has argued for ISA wealth to be capped at £100,000.